2400 Rio Grande Blvd NW Suite E Albuquerque, New Mexico 87104 505-242-2032

 It hurts here, why are you putting the needles there?
 There are many different systems of acupuncture, sometimes it might be the most effective to treat "mirror points" which may include treating left hand pain via the right foot.

-While we recognize that products, suggestions, recommendations, and anecdotes listed on this site, shared in our blog or on our social media sites, or discussed in person in our store location have been used for generations by Indigenous Peoples all over the world, whose study of medicines and formulas have paved the way for patented medicines and the studies there of; they are not yet, recognized by the FDA and to uphold our agreement with them, we must proclaim, that these medicines, while beneficial and corrective are not claiming to diagnose, treat, cure, or prevent any specific illness or disease, nor are they appropriate as a complete substitute for professional care or a medical consultation.
-Please know herbal medicines ARE medicines and there may be interactions with your western pharmaceuticals, please consult your pharmacist or prescribing doctor when deciding to use herbs and natural products.
-These statements have not been evaluated by the Food and Drug Administration.
+We recognize that products, recommendations, and anecdotes we discuss and share have been used for generations by Indigenous Peoples.
+Their study of medicines and formulas have paved the way for patented medicines and the studies there of though they are not yet, recognized by the FDA.
+To uphold our agreement with the FDA, we cannot claim these medicines diagnose, treat, cure, or prevent any specific illness or disease, nor are they appropriate as a complete substitute for professional care or a medical consultation. must proclaim, Please know herbal medicines ARE medicines and there may be interactions with your western pharmaceuticals.
+Please consult your pharmacist or prescribing doctor when deciding to use herbs and natural products.
+These statements have not been evaluated by the FDA